SpartanRedSox.weebly.com

 We walked down past the Pot of Pulgarve which fortunately was wind and mist free.
 The path is not very distinct but quite steep and it would be difficult in bad weather.
 We headed towards Shan Slieve and headed back down towards the Glen River Path meeting it at where the woods begin.

-It is normally possible to go through Donard Wood but the mess from Storm Éowyn was still evident.
-This meant a slightly longer trek back down the Glen River Path to Donard Car Park.
+It is normally possible to go through Donard Wood but the mess from Storm Eowyn was still evident.
+This meant a slightly longer trek back down the Glen River Path to Donard Carpark.
 We arrived back in time for a well earned coffee.

-Richard
+Richard M

 Sat 5th Apr 2025